rthomasv3/GaldrPOC/README.md

 ## Building

 The frontend is served from the files embedded into the assembly on build, so the first step is to build the frontend.
-Make sure you're in the GaldurTest project directory.
+Make sure you're in the GaldrTest project directory.

 ```
 npm install